 - Appear.in - Video conversations with up to 8 people for free.
 No login required – no installs.

-- Team Viewer - Team Viewer allows you to control your clients screen, comes in real handy when your trying to fix their issues.
+- Team Viewer - Team Viewer allows you to control your clients' screen, comes in real handy when you're trying to fix their issues.

-- Slack - Slack is more then just a chat app, it will link to pretty much any other service you can think of, it's power really comes into it's own once linked up.
+- Slack - Slack is more than just a chat app, it will link to pretty much any other service you can think of, it's power really comes into its own once linked up.
 It's also a good chat app!